 Brown Butter

 - The butter will bubble up at first.
 But, keep slowly stirring and after about 5 minutes the bubbles will lessen and you will start to see the milk solids at the bottom of the pan start to brown.
-At this point, I normally turn down the heat to medium or medium low.
-Continue cooking until the butter has a nutty smell and the majority milk solids are a dark amber brown color.
-Watch carefully, and be careful not to burn the brown butter.
-You do not want it black.

-- Once the butter has browned, remove from heat.
+- Once the butter has browned, immediately remove from heat.
 Add one ice cube.
 The mixture will bubble up a lot, so slowing stir it in and let the ice cube melt.

 - Add the remaining ice cubes and stir until melted.